50 Reasons Fall Is Our Favorite Season Ever

 Celebrating the autumnal equinox

-On Saturday, September 22, 2018 at 9:54 pm EDT, the earth’s equator aligns with the center of the sun.
+On Monday, September 23, 2019 at 3:50 am EDT, the earth’s equator aligns with the center of the sun.
 That’s fun and all if you’re into astronomy but what it means practically speaking is on this date, the day and night will be basically equal.
-Take advantage of this by planning some fun day-to-night activities.
+Take advantage of this by planning some fun day-to-night activities and learning these fun facts you never knew about the fall equinox.

 Wearing dark nail polish and lipstick without looking like a goth teen